 Responsibility is another term which has not literature.
 Some writers have defined it in terms defined in a precise way in management s of duty or activity assigned to an individual in an organization.
-For example, Hurley has defined responsibility as follows:

-"Responsibility is the duty to which a person is bound by reason of his status or task.
-Sort responsibility implies compliance with directives of the person making the initial delegation, "
+For example, Hurley has defined responsibility as follows: "Responsibility is the duty to which a person is bound by reason of his status or task.
+Sort responsibility implies compliance with directives of the person making the initial delegation,"

-However, others define responsibility in a more comprehensive way and treat it as the obligation of an individual to perform activities or duties which are assigned to him, For example, Terry has defined responsibility as the obligation of an individual to carry out assigned activities to the best of his ability.
-Thus, responsibility is not merely duty that is assigned but an obligation that the duty is performed.
-Responsibility comes into existence because a person with authority, requires assistance from another a and delegates authority " to him for the performance of needed specific work.
-The acceptance of the obligation by the individual to perform the work creates his responsibility.
+However , others define responsibility in a more comprehensive way and treat it as the obligation of an individual to perform activities or duties which are assigned to him , For example , Terry has defined responsibility as the obligation of an individual to carry out assigned activities to the best of his ability .
+Thus , responsibility is not merely duty that is assigned but an obligation that the duty is performed .
+Responsibility comes into existence because a person with authority , informatorganisations are quite different .
+The formal groups are created deliberately and consciously by the framers of the organisation .
+On the other hand , informal organisations people while working together develop certain liking and disliking for others and interact in are created because of the operation of socio - psychological forces at the workplace , that a way not prescribed by the framers of the organisation .